 Creative Sparks Grants Program Guidelines

-The Creative Sparks Grants Program is a partnership between the Queensland Government and Brisbane City Council to support local arts and culture in Brisbane.
+The Creative Sparks Grants Program (the Program) is a partnership between Brisbane City Council (Council) and the Queensland Government to support local arts and culture in Brisbane.

 - The program